CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 Select Step 1 for the Source Configuration and then select Advanced Settings.
 Navigate to Microsoft Teams/Groups and turn on the option Migrate Team Channel Tabs.

 Select Step 2 for the Destination Configuration and then select Advanced Settings.
 Navigate to Microsoft Teams/Groups and turn on the option Teams Direct Migration.
+Validate that the Rehydrate Teams Private Chats is off as these are done in the Delta Pass to avoid duplication.

+1 to 1 chats are stored in a folder in the users mailbox and are completed during the first pass.

 **NOTE:** The Teams Direct Migration option will create the Teams on the distination in MigrationMode.
 This restricts visiblity and access to the Team on the destination.
 If the Team already exists and this option in enabled, the migration will fail as an exiting Team can't be set to MigrationMode.
 To migrate to an existing Team disable the Team Direct Migration option.